lapce/lapce/CONTRIBUTING.md

 If you want to write some code, develop the documentation, or otherwise work on a certain feature or bug, let us know by replying to or creating an [issue](https://github.com/lapce/lapce/issues).

-Run `cargo fmt --all check` and `cargo clippy` on your code before submitting pull requests and fix any issues; this makes sure that the CI runs only fail on genuine build errors and not formatting/Clippy lints.
+Run `cargo fmt --all` and `cargo clippy` on your code before submitting pull requests and fix any issues; this makes sure that the CI runs only fail on genuine build errors and not formatting/Clippy lints.

 We are currently in the process of improving the documentation for new developers/code contributors.
 Feel free to get started, or post a message on [Discord](https://discord.gg/n8tGJ6Rn6D) to see what can be done.